-We recommend using the conditioner of your choice.
+We recommend using the new BioMane Conditioner or conditioner of your choice.
 All we're trying to do is keep your horse's tail soft and clean, and we want to prevent it from drying out.
 When the hair on your horse's tail gets dry, it becomes more brittle and more susceptible to breakage.
-A simple conditioner is typically sufficient to keep that tail hydrated and strong
+The BioMane Conditioner is simple and penetrates the hair and provides nourishment to keep hair healthy and hydrated.

 2. There's Nothing Wrong with Conditioning After You Braid